Appenzeller Cheese vs Pecorino Romano Cheese

 Appenzeller's texture can be described as "firm".
 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".

-Appenzeller Cheese has a piquant, tangy flavor.
+Appenzeller Cheese has a piquant, tangy taste.
 Appenzeller's aroma can be described as "strong".
-Pecorino Romano Cheese has a sharp, salty flavor.
+Pecorino Romano Cheese has a sharp, salty taste.
 Pecorino Romano's aroma can be described as "strong".

 Appearance and Aging